 The Bolch Judicial Institute’s mission is to study and advance rule-of-law principles, judicial independence, and law reform through technology and innovation.
 We provide unique educational opportunities for sitting judges in the United States and around the globe; conduct research and support teaching and scholarship; and develop civic education initiatives to advance our mission.

-Jack Knight is academic co-director of the Center for Judicial Studies and the Frederic Cleaveland Professor of Law and Political Science at Duke University.
+Jack Knight is the Frederic Cleaveland Professor of Law and Political Science at Duke University.
 A renowned political scientist and legal theorist, he focuses his scholarship on modern social and political theory, law and legal theory, and political economy.
 He holds a joint appointment with Duke Law School and Duke’s Trinity College of Arts and Sciences, where he teaches in the Politics, Philosophy and Economics Program.
 At the Law School, he teaches courses on social scientific approaches to law and courts, as well as courses on the political economy of social institutions.

 Margaret H. Lemos is a scholar of constitutional law, legal institutions, and procedure.
 Her scholarship focuses on the institutions of law interpretation and enforcement and their effects on substantive rights.
 She writes in four related fields: federalism; administrative law, including the relationship between courts and agencies; statutory interpretation; and civil procedure.
 Her articles have been published in the Supreme Court Review as well as in the Harvard, New York University, Texas, Minnesota, Vanderbilt, and Notre Dame law reviews.